damato-design/blog/src/posts/colors-dont-solve-problems.md

 ## Finish with color

 There is a reason why, when you apply stain to a table, the solution you apply is called the "finish".
 It happens at the end of the building process.
 After all the plans are made, the legs cut and fastened, and the top made smooth do you finally apply the coloring.
 Color can bring the personality to an experience and to call something done.
 There can be an appropriate time to focus on this work but for the start, keep it simple and use design tokens to support changes for the future.
+Make color the finish to a usable product.